jboutaud/azure-docs/articles/openshift/support-lifecycle.md

 If available in a stable upgrade channel, newer minor releases (N+1, N+2, etc...) available in upstream OCP, are supported.

 In extreme circumstances a critical patch update may be applied to clusters automatically by Azure Red Hat OpenShift Site Reliability Engineers (SRE).
-Generally, customers are encouraged to install patch updates in advance as soon as they are available.
+Generally, customers are encouraged to install patch (z-stream) updates as soon as they are available.

 > [!NOTE]
 > Please note that if customers are running an unsupported Red Hat OpenShift version, they may be asked to upgrade when requesting support for the cluster.
 Clusters running unsupported Red Hat OpenShift releases are not covered by the Azure Red Hat OpenShift SLA.